SichangHe/prev_DKU_signature_work/proposal/objectives.md

 As time goes by and the needs of the users change, a web server in general needs maintenance to stay functioning and modifications to meet the new needs.
+These updates include tasks such as fixing bugs in the server, improving its performance, and adding new features.
 During these updates,
 it is crucial that the server as a piece of software is highly maintainable and extensible,